voucherifyio/voucherify-openapi/docs/guides/development/data-synchronization.md

 #### Creating and updating customers with the API

 If you want to keep your customers database up to date with Voucherify, create a customer in Voucherify every time a new user is added to your database.
-Use the [Create customer](ref:create-customer) API endpoint to create customer data.
+Use the [create customer](ref:create-customer) API endpoint to create customer data.

-To update customer data, use [Update customer](ref:update-customer) API endpoint.
-The [Create customer](ref:create-customer) API endpoint can be also used to update customer data.
+To update customer data, use [update customer](ref:update-customer) API endpoint.
+The [create customer](ref:create-customer) API endpoint can be also used to update customer data.

 #### Synchronizing with connectors